stormchaserroleplaying/stormchaserRPG/Spells/1/Transmutation/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

-*You make meals and drink safe to consume.*
+*You make food and drink safe to consume.*

 All nonmagical food and drink within a 5-foot-radius sphere centered on a point of your choice within range is purified and rendered free of poison and disease.